Simplyalex99/EECSCalculator/README.md

 - Enable the extension so it can be visible. (top right corner click on puzzle icon then click on pin for "eecs calculator" extension).

-- Copy the URL of the website and replace the URL next to the "matches" in manifest.json file with your URL of the page.
+- Copy the URL of the website and replace the URL next to the "matches" in manifest.json file with your URL of the page then save.

-- Make sure to save then refresh the extension anytime changes are made.
+- Make sure to refresh the extension anytime changes are made.

 - Click on the gpa calculator extension and then enter your choice.
 You can now see your gpa of choice whenever you need to!